Trinityyi/portfolio/content/blog/projects-open-source/index.md

   </div>
 </div>

 I am the creator of **dishmi**, an e-Menu application which provides an easy way to create an electronic menu for a restaurant, cafe or bar to improve customer experience.
-The app is built with Gatsby, React and TailwindCSS and supports multiple features such as mtultimedia content, tagging and categorization and is designed to be fully responsive on all platforms.
+The app is built with Gatsby, React and TailwindCSS and supports multiple features such as multimedia content, tagging and categorization and is designed to be fully responsive on all platforms.

 <div class="flex mt-12">
   <div class="w-20 flex-grow-0 flex-shrink-0 media-col pt-2"><img src="./boardeaux.png" /></div>